Share this article:

 In order to become a successful crypto market maker, you need practical strategies that help manage risk, maintain liquidity, and maximize profits.
 Below are three key strategies, with actionable examples, that can set you up for success in cryptocurrency market making.

-Managing the bid-ask spread is one of the most fundamental strategies in market making.
+In 2025, managing the bid-ask spread requires real time decision making.
+Market makers use live volatility data, competitive quotes and inventory levels to decide how wide or narrow their spreads should be.
 The spread is where market makers earn their profits, but striking the right balance is key.
 For example, imagine you’re making a market for a cryptocurrency with a current price of $1000.
 You could set your buy (bid) price at $999.6 and your sell (ask) price at $1000.4.
 This $0.8 spread is your profit per trade.

 As a market maker, you can adjust your spreads based on market conditions.
 In highly volatile markets, you might widen the spread to cover potential risks.
 On the other hand, during periods of high liquidity and competition, narrowing the spread (e.g., $999.8 to $1000.2) can attract more trades, increasing volume and compensating for a smaller spread.